 Welcome to Tubac, founded in 1752 and still going strong!

-Located in South Arizona, Tubac isn’t a place that most people can say they’ve visited.
+Located in Southern Arizona, Tubac isn’t a place that most people can say they’ve visited.
 In fact, few people will ever get the chance to see this colony in their lifetime.
 Situated on the Santa Cruz River, it was founded in 1752 when the Spanish army built a presidio (fortress) known as Fort Tubac.
 It was established in order to protect the Spanish missions and settlements which were located around the Santa Cruz River Valley.